 If you have any burning questions before embarking on your foster care adventure you’ll likely find the answers you’re looking for here.
 But if you need any extra help, don’t hesitate to add your details to our contact form.
 We’ll call you back and go from there.

-It’s quite straightforward to transfer from your current fostering agency or local authority to the NFA Fostering Family, and you have every right to do so.
+It’s quite straightforward to transfer from your current fostering agency or local authority to the National Fostering Group, and you have every right to do so.
 The quickest way to find out the best route for you is to call us on 0800 044 3030 so we can guide you through it.

 The process can vary slightly depending on who you’re with now and whether or not you have any foster children living with you.